+Revise Section101 of the Standard Specifications:

+Between Section 101.86 101.87, add, as a standalone definition:

+101.86.5 Supplier: An individual, firm, or corporation who fabricates or processes an item off the site of work, and who may or may not deliver this item to the site of work.
+A supplier shall not include an individual, firm, or corporation who establishes a fabricating process or facility exclusively for use of the project, whether on or off the site of work; or who performs work on the site of work that is incorporated into the project.

+Revise Section 106.01, Source of Supply and Quality Requirements, in the 4th, 5th and 6th paragraphs as follows:

-All companies that will provide $10,000 or more in supplies or materials on a CDOT project shall be registered in the B2GNow software system and shall update the registration on an annual basis.
+All companies that will provide $10,000 or more in supplies or materials on a CDOT project shall create an account in the B2GNow software system.
+The Department may reject the Supplier List, Form 1425 if the Supplier does not have an account created..

-Prior to beginning any work on the project, the Contractor shall submit to the Engineer a completed Form 1425, Supplier List documenting all companies providing $10,000 or more of supplies or materials directly to the Contractor for the project.
-This list shall not include companies also responsible for the installation of the supplies or materials.
-During the performance of the project, the Contractor shall submit an updated Form 1425 if one or more of these companies change.
-The Contractor shall require each subcontractor to submit a Form 1425 listing all companies providing $10,000 or more of supplies or materials to the subcontractor.
+Prior to beginning any work on the project or incorporating purchased materials into the project, the Contractor shall submit to the Engineer a completed Form 1425for each Supplier providing $10,000 or more of supplies or materials directly to the Contractor for the project.
+Subcontractors and companies also responsible for installation of materials shall use Form 205 and not use Form 1425.
+The Supplier shall notify the Contractor if a worker for the Supply company spends more than 20% of their workweek performing actual construction work on the site of work as that would require the submission of certified payrolls and a Form 205. .
+During the performance of the project, the Contractor shall submit an updated Form 1425 if information changes.
+The Contractor shall require each subcontractor to submit a Form 1425 for each company providing $10,000 or more of supplies or materials to the subcontractor.
 The Contractor shall submit the subcontractor’s Form 1425 with Form 205.

+Section 108.01, Subletting of Contract, the first paragraph shall include:

+Subcontractors responsible for installation of materials shall use the Form 205 and not use the Supplier List, Form 1425.

+Section 108.01, Subletting of Contract, remove and replace the sixth paragraph as follows:All firms to which the Contractor will be subletting a portion of the Contract must have an account created in the B2GNow Software System.
+If the firm does not have an account created, approval of the Form 205 may be withheld.

+The DISADVANTAGED BUSINESS ENTERPRISE (DBE) REQUIREMENTS, 7 (b) Work Included in Commitment or Verified via form 205, shall be revised as shown:

 Work Included in Commitment or Verified via Form 205.
-The work performed by the DBE must be reasonably construed by CDOT to be included in the work area and work code identified by the Contractor in an approved commitment or verified via Form 205.
-While a Form 205 is not usually required for suppliers, if no commitment has been made to the DBE, the Contractor shall submit the Form 205 and a copy of the supplier quote to CDOT.
-This work shall not count against the Contractor’s thirty percent as required under CDOT Standard Special Provisions for Road and Bridge Construction subsection 108.01.
+The work performed and supplies garnered by the DBE must be reasonably construed by CDOT to be included in the work area and work code identified by the Contractor in an approved commitment or verified via Form 205 or Form 1425.
+The work identified on a Form 1425 shall not count against the Contractor’s thirty percent as required under CDOT Standard Special Provisions for Road and Bridge Construction subsection 108.01.